 Figure commands are entered after their associated note commands.
-They only work in the first (lowest) voice.
+They only work in the first (lowest) voice, and in any one other voice.
 Enter the characters as they would appear from top to bottom, and as you might pronounce them, e.g., 64 or 73.
 Flats here are - (minus), sharps are #, and naturals n, before the number (if there is a number) (notice the characters are different here than in notes).
 So for example sharp third is #3, just a sharp is #, six (over) flat five is 6-5, and sharp six (over) 4 is #64.
+In addition to the symbols just described, the following special symbols are available: 2, 4, 5, δ , δ .
+To use them, you must have the font cmrj in your TEX system, and then just put an s after the number.

 The program positions all the figures for each system below the lowest staff of that system, with their tops aligned, and just low enough to clear the lowest beam, notehead, or stem that could interfere.
 If you want a figure to align horizontally in the second tier, insert the placeholder figure (underscore) before the one you want lowered.
+This is equivalent to lowering the figure stack by 4 \internotes.
+If you want to raise the entire stack by an integral number of \internotes, append + and the number.
+This can be combined with the placeholder figure to provide full control over the vertical position of the stack.